RagtagOpen/freefrom-compensation-web/CONTRIBUTING.md

 - We follow [Google's Style Guides](https://google.github.io/styleguide/) for writing software.
 Please read and follow the appropriate language guides for your contributions.
 - We require that all code be formatted by [Prettier](https://prettier.io/) where applicable.
 We use the default settings for each language.
 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - All changes should be made through by [pull requests](https://help.github.com/articles/about-pull-requests/).
-Pull requests will be reviewed by one or more of Project Name's maintainers.
+Pull requests will be reviewed by one or more of FreeFrom Compensation Web Front-end's maintainers.
 Once approved, it is the responsibility of the owner of the pull request to merge the changes to the master/main branch.

 ## Ways to Get Involved

 ### Report Bugs

-This section guides you through submitting a bug report for Project Name.
+This section guides you through submitting a bug report for FreeFrom Compensation Web Front-end.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 **If you find a security vulnerability, do NOT open an issue.
 Email security@ragtag.org instead.**